ArtFXDev/silex-doc/docs/td/Renderfarm/renderfarm.md

 Usually a **job** is composed of **tasks** which are smaller units of work to be done.
 For example one computer might render the frames from `1-10` and another one from `11-20`.

+### Workers
+Workers are the computer on which tasks are sent and executed.
+Each worker is part of a group and a pool, which enables them to be located and their use adapted.

+For example:
+**PC 2017-mh-01** is in room 213, which is a classroom.
+The worker 2017-mh-01 is in the group "classrooms", "213" and in the pool "wspool".
+Workers in the classrooms group are not active during the day, but are automatically triggered at 8pm until 8am.

 ### Command

 A **task** then has **commands** which are sent to the computer through a [Shell](<https://en.wikipedia.org/wiki/Shell_(computing)>) (for example `bash` in case of Linux or `cmd.exe` for Windows) or directly interpreted by the computer.